elmaxe/devops-tutorial/README.md

     ⋮
 ```
 As id we can write any string containing only alphabetical characters, `-` or `_`.
 If you define multiple jobs inside the `jobs` environment, you must make sure they get unique ids.
 In our workflow we have defined a single job with the id `test`.

 The `<job specification>` consists of multiple key-value pairs.
 First, we use the `runs-on` keyword to specify the OS that should be used by GitHub when running the job.
-We want to use ubuntu, and therefore add
+We want to use Ubuntu, and therefore add
 ```yml
 runs-on: ubuntu-latest
 ```
 to our `<job specification>`.
-You can find a full list of possible OSs here.
+You can find a full list of possible OSs [here](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idruns-on).

 To define the actions that should be executed in the job, we use the `steps` keyword.
 The general syntax for this keyword is:
 ```yml
 steps: